dpzmick/old-website/_posts/2017-01-23-rust-arc-gc-realtime.md

 Then we will ship this message over to the realtime thread.

 When the realtime thread takes ownership of the message, it will need to hold onto the data for some undefined period of time.
-But, when the realtime thread is done with the message, it cannot free it.
+But, when the realtime thread is done with the message, it cannot free it (because we can't allocate or deallocatein the realtime thread).

 To solve this, let's run one more thread to clean up messages which are no longer being used by the realtime thread.